 - note that both pdf documents are wrong and do not represent the original map shown in the print composer (the squares of funny fill are bigger or smaller than the expected result)

 I think that this is a critical bug for printing

-#7 Updated by Marco Hugentobler about 9 years ago
+#7 Updated by Marco Hugentobler over 9 years ago

 - Resolution set to wontfix